AmphetaminesCreative Modern Medical Business Card 43

 Are amphetamines a stimulant?

 Yes, amphetamines are a type of central nervous system stimulant.
-They are known for their stimulating effects on the brain and body, which can include increased alertness, wakefulness, and energy.
+They are known for their stimulating effects on the brain and body, including increased alertness, wakefulness, and energy.
 Amphetamines are often used medically to treat conditions like attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 However, they can also be abused for their euphoric and performance-enhancing effects, and their misuse can lead to serious health consequences.

 What is the difference between amphetamine and methamphetamine?